-The Air Conditioner is not always included in a standard log book service, so it can be easily neglected.
+The Air Conditioner is not always included in a 'standard' or log book service, so it can be easily neglected.

-However in saying that, a regular vehicle service always checks the obvious faults which are associated with Air Conditioning systems operating below expected demands, such as;
+In saying that, a regular vehicle service should always check for the more obvious faults which may be associated with an Air Conditioning system operating below expectations, such as;

 It does help to prolong the life of your air conditioner by running it at least once a week during non-summer months to assist in keeping the compressor seals lubricated.

 Remember your air conditioning system does not only cool your vehicle but in addition one of its primary functions is to remove the humidity from the cabin.
 So it is good practice to use your air conditioner in winter to keep your windscreen free of fog which impairs your visibility.